 When you work an on-demand economy gig like driving with Uber or Uber Eats, Uber pays you a set amount of money for every passenger pick-up or food delivery that you make.
 Monetary tips from your customers, also known as gratuities, means more cash in your pocket, but remember, tipping is completely up to your customers.
 It’s 100% optional.

 Are You Supposed to Tip Drivers Who Work With Uber?

 The possibility exists that some customers ask themselves “Do you tip Drivers who work with Uber?”
 Or, “Are you supposed to tip drivers who work with Uber Eats?”
 We’ll get into that a little later in this article.
 First, let’s focus on how a hardworking rideshare driver like yourself can earn a hard-earned tip from a satisfied customer.

-10 Tricks for Drivers to Earn More Uber Tips:
+10 Tricks for Drivers to Earn More Tips with Uber:

 - Greet your passenger with a smile and a friendly hello using their name, which is provided to you in the Uber app.
 Don’t just say “Are you ______?”
 A personalized greeting shows that you see them as a person, and not just another fare.

-- Once the passenger is settled in your Uber car, ask if they’re comfortable with regards to temperature, legroom, and the volume/type of music you have playing.
+- Once the passenger is settled in your car, ask if they’re comfortable with regards to temperature, legroom, and the volume/type of music you have playing.
 Ask if they have any music requests that you can accommodate, like a favorite local or streaming music station.
 Perhaps start off by always having soft jazz or peaceful classical music playing.
-After all, getting into an Uber that’s blasting death metal just might ruin your tip chances.
+After all, getting into a car with Uber that’s blasting death metal just might ruin your tip chances.

 - Make sure your vehicle is clean and in good working order.
 Remember, you’re providing a relaxing, comfortable, and safe service to your customer, not just a ride from point A to point B. In general, make your passenger welcome in your personal vehicle, like you’re giving a helpful lift to a friend.